Human Health Workgroup

 - These screening levels provide a common well-studied baseline for use by toxicologists as they conduct risk assessments and provide guidance to local health departments and/or implement public health actions directly at sites under investigation.

 - Health-based screening values were developed for the five PFAS listed below because enough scientific knowledge is currently available to make conclusions about them.
 As more information becomes available MDHHS and the HHWG will continue to update existing screening levels and develop new screening levels for additional PFAS.

 - The HHWG saw an unmet need for the development of a document comparing PFAS standards from around the United States and the world that includes information on how such standards are created.
-The HHWG developed the “Matrix of Agency Screening Levels Worksheet” (Section 9; page 153) to meet this need.
+The HHWG developed the "Matrix of Agency Screening Levels Worksheet" (link to document here, section 9) to meet this need.
 Both the general public and various state and local agencies expressed frustration over the complex, evolving and at times inconsistent approaches taken by different agencies to develop PFAS standards around the United States and the world - this comparison document (linked above) clearly lays out the approaches taken by different agencies for the development of PFAS screening levels and compares those to the approach taken by MDHHS.
-This matrix is still available for public use and, as needed, can be updated and revised.
+This matrix is still available for public use and, can be updated and revised, as needed.

 - Development of responses to public comments received on the health-based values (HBVs) that were used in the development of EGLE's maximum contaminant levels (MCLs)

 This workgroup will continue to: